vmware-tanzu/velero-plugin-for-gcp/examples/velero_at_a_br_at_other.md

 - Project A [project-a]: The project where the Velero's service account is located, and the Velero service account is granted to have enough permission to do backup and restore in the other projects.
 - Project B [project-b]: The GCP project we want to restore TO.
-- Project C [project-c]: The GCP project we want to restore FROM.
+- Project C [project-c]: The GCP project we want to backup FROM.

 ## Set up Velero with permission in projects
 * In **project-a**